wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 = WP e-Commerce Theme Compatibility =

 Whilst you might have version 3.8.8.5 your theme may still use an earlier version of code.
-For the Email Inquiry button to show on the single product pages and products pages you must ensure that it has this
+For the Product Page Rules Hide Add to Cart and Show Email Inquiry button to work on the single product pages and product cards the theme must have these 2 core WP e-Commerce functions:

+* code do_action('wpsc_product_form_fields_begin')
+* do_action('wpsc_product_form_fields_end')

-code do_action('wpsc_product_form_fields_begin') and do_action('wpsc_product_form_fields_end') in these files:
+in these files:

 * wpsc-grid_view.php
 * wpsc-list_view.php